Skanska: Case Study

 - Skanska also wanted to restrict usage of the chargepoints to employees and visitors, and have the option to set a tariff to cover its electricity costs.

-- Skanska is using Pod Point’s back office Smart Reporting to control access to EV charging centrally, monitor usage and have the option to set custom electricity tariffs.
+- Skanska is using Pod Point’s back office Site Management Service to control access to EV charging centrally, monitor usage and have the option to set custom electricity tariffs.

 Pod Point’s network assurance team is able to monitor the Wi-Fi connected chargepoints and remotely perform simple fixes and issue over the air updates.
 This reduces the need for on-site maintenance and further minimises inconvenience.